-I recently conducted a webinar for a client on prospecting.
+I recently conducted a webinar for a client on sales prospecting.
 Leading up to the webinar, I asked what questions the client had in regards to prospecting so I could tailor the content to their particular challenges.
 I guess I shouldn't have been surprised when I only got one response.
 And that is not because they are masters of prospecting.
 Quite the contrary.
 It's because they do so little of it and were unsure of what questions to ask.
-Like most sales people (50% according to Dave Kurlan’s extensive studies), they were doing little prospecting at all.1
+Like most sellers, they were doing little prospecting at all.

 First off, let's take a page from direct marketing and its age-old formula referred to as AIDA.
 AIDA stands for Attention, Interest, Desire, and Action.
 Think of prospecting as the process of creating attention and interest—enough interest to win a conversation to explore the subject area more deeply.

-The goal of prospecting is to create interest and convert that interest into a conversation.
+The goal of prospecting is to create interest and convert that interest into a sales meeting.

 Note that I didn't say that the goal of prospecting is to find someone currently looking to purchase a particular product or service.
-For most salespeople, this is not what you want to do, because it doesn't work often enough.
+For most sellers, this is not what you want to do, because it doesn't work.

 When prospecting you will find people who are already in the Desire Phase (someone interested in solving a particular problem or purchasing a known type of product or service) or the Action Phase (someone already in the process of searching for a solution to the problem), but if your approach is only to look for these people, then you're in for a number of rude awakenings: